react-dnd/react-dnd/docs/00 Quick Start/Overview.md

   // You can ask the monitor about the current drag state:
   isDragging: monitor.isDragging()
 }))
-export default class Card {
+export default class Card extends React.Component {
   render() {
     // Your component receives its own props as usual const { id } = this.props;